Blog

 While you can deploy coworking technology in your space at any point in your journey, choosing the right technology when you’re just starting out will save you ample time and energy down the road.

-The most important ones to think of when it comes to your physical space are:
+The most important ones to think about when it comes to your physical space are:

 A private office can be converted into a meeting space, a couple of phone booths can be added to an under-utilized open area.
 Keep this in mind as you go through the design process and don’t be too married to your ideas about how people will use the space – you won’t know until you get started.

-We provide many great resources for individuals looking to open a coworking space.
-Check out a few of our links below to learn more about opening your first coworking space:
+We provide many great resources on our blog for individuals looking to open a coworking space, as well as a team of individuals who are well-equipped to support new and budding coworking businesses.